csiro-data-school/python-files/_episodes/13-testing.md

   * TDD vs Debug Later Programming (James Grenning, PragPub)
   * "Test code and TDD are first about supporting the writer of the code, getting the code to behave.
 Looking further out, it’s really about the reader, because the tests describe what we are building and then communicate it to the reader."
 (Grenning, "The TDD Microcycle")
 * Slides re: major points
-* May not want to include Python Testing Resources link above since it is on Confluence; perhaps just add links from there here?
 * Sub-section with instructions for installing pytest, hypothesis?
 * Look again at the string calculator/TDD notebooks